spryker/spryker-docs/docs/aop/user/apps/bazaarvoice.md

 For the BazaarVoice app, you can configure the following for your store:
 - BazaarVoice services you need
-- Stores you want the BazaarVoice UGC to be displaed in
+- Stores you want the BazaarVoice UGC to be displayed in

 To configure the app, on the BazaarVoice app details page, click **Configure**.